facundocarballo/saver-community/src/web3/contracts/README.md

 The Router is here to help the development process.
 If we need to change something in some Smart Contract, we can just deploy a new Smart Contract to the Blockchain and set the new Contract Address to the Router.
 With that, all the Smart Contract now are linked to the new Smart Contract too.

 ## Where is implemented?
+📁 Able.sol
+> This is the Smart Contract of Able.

+📁 Addresses.sol
+> This is the Smart Contract that the Router implementation has.
+(This is the contract that are in the Diagram upsthere as Router)

+📁 Clock.sol
+> This is the Smart Contract of the Dapp Clock.
+This Smart Contract set the pace of the dapp.

 📁 Migration
 > Here are all the Smart Contracts related to the Migration.
 Remember that Saver Community launches first in July of 2022, so now some users have to migrate to the new version.